Doping and Mobility

 Here is the dependance of the mobility on temperature in the interesting T-range for Si

-Mobility and temperature
+MObility and temperature

 This is the combined result of carrier concentration and mobility: The resisitivity of Si as a function of doping for electrons and holes separately.

-Resistivity and doping
+Resistivity and dOping

 go to 3.4.1 Junction Diodes

-go to 2.2.2 Doping and Carrier Concentration
+go to 2.2.2 Doping and Carrier Density

 go to 3.3.2 Scaling Laws